Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

 Since $\Sigma_{\iota}\ge E_{R,\iota}$, this implies Assertion~(1).

-To prove (2) we just have to substitute all arguments that exploited the boundedness of $\Geb$ in the proof of Prop.~\ref{corIRbd} by the following considerations: Notice first that the right hand sides of the inequalities in the proof of Prop.~\ref{corIRbd} depend on $\Geb$ only via the open ball $B$ and the quantity defined in \eqref{bdGeb}; furthermore, the constants in \eqref{eva1anull} contribute to the right hand sides of \eqref{carlotta0} and \eqref{carlotta}.
-We shall now apply Lem.~\ref{lemeva} for each fixed $\iota\ge J$ and with $\Geb'=\Geb$, always using the parameter $R$ chosen above.
-Then the quantities $\lambda$ and $\Delta$ appearing in the statement of Lem.~\ref{lemeva} become $\iota$-dependent,
+To prove (2) we just have to substitute all arguments that exploited the boundedness of $\Geb$ in the proof of Proposition~\ref{corIRbd} by the following considerations: Notice first that the right hand sides of the inequalities in the proof of Proposition~\ref{corIRbd} depend on $\Geb$ only via the open ball $B$ and the quantity defined in \eqref{bdGeb}; furthermore, the constants in \eqref{eva1anull} contribute to the right hand sides of \eqref{carlotta0} and \eqref{carlotta}.
+We shall now apply Lemma~\ref{lemeva} for each fixed $\iota\ge J$ and with $\Geb'=\Geb$, always using the parameter $R$ chosen above.
+Then the quantities $\lambda$ and $\Delta$ appearing in the statement of Lemma~\ref{lemeva} become $\iota$-dependent,

 Thanks to \eqref{lalilu} we have, however, the uniform lower and upper bounds